Actor Ontology

 Release and verification signer

 Public signed-artifact manifests now carry a verifier-service identity and trust-policy reference so release signing is not described as a generic key-holder action.
+The registry now also distinguishes the synthetic reference signer from the environment-override path for non-synthetic publication.

 Independent Witness